Rabbit Without Ears 2 poster

 The inciting incident occurs at 15 minutes when Anna discovers she's pregnant, creating an unexpected crisis that neither she nor Ludo planned for or feel ready to handle..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Ludo and Anna decide to have the baby and commit to becoming parents together, accepting this new chapter despite their fears., moving from reaction to action.
+This shows the protagonist's commitment to Ludo and Anna decide to have the baby and commit to becoming parents together, accepting this new chapter despite their fears., moving from reaction to action.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, Ludo and Anna separate, with Anna leaving.
-The relationship appears to be over, and the dream of their family together seems dead., shows the protagonist at their lowest point.
+The relationship appears to be over, and the dream of their family together seems dead., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 80% of the runtime.
 Ludo realizes that love means accepting imperfection and fighting for what matters.
 He understands what he needs to do to win Anna back and be the partner she needs., demonstrating the transformation achieved throughout the journey.